Site-percolation transition of run-and-tumble particles: The Percolation Transition

-Now we describe, how the critical points and the critical exponents are calculated from numerical simulations.
-Any configuration of $N$ RTPs can be viewed as collection of $K$-clusters, indexed as $k=1,2,\dots,K$ each containing $s_k$ number of particles, so that $\sum_{k=1}^K s_k =N.$ The clusters are formed similar to those in site-percolation problem \cite{Stauffer, book:Stauffer} where two occupied nearest neighbours belong to the same cluster irrespective of their internal orientations.
-In a mixed state, RTPs are expected to form small clusters whereas in the PSS, there must be at least one macro-size cluster containing a finite-fraction of the total $N$ particles.
-Let $s_{max}$ be the number of particles in the largest cluster.
-Depending on the density $\rho= \frac{N}{L^2},$ it may or may not span the lattice but its presence in the PSS helps us defining the percolation order parameter $\phi$ and susceptibility $\chi,$ \be \phi= \frac 1{N} \langle s_{max}\rangle; \chi =\frac{1}{N^2} \left(\langle s_{max}^2 \rangle - \langle s_{max}\rangle^2\right), \ee where $\langle.\rangle$ denotes the steady state average.
-Note that the same definitions of $\phi$ and $\chi$ are used in ordinary percolation\cite{Stauffer} and site-percolation in Ising and Potts models \cite{Fortunato}.
+Now we study the properties of the RTP clusters in the steady state.
+Any configuration of $N$ RTPs can be viewed as collection of $K$-clusters, indexed as $k=1,2,\dots,K$ each containing $s_k$ number of particles, so that $\sum_{k=1}^K s_k =N.$ The clusters are formed similar to those in site-percolation problem \cite{STAUFFER19791, PhysRevE.71.036703, Essam_1980} where two occupied nearest neighbours belong to the same cluster irrespective of their internal orientations.